 The Mental Health Forum

 This community started in 2003 as the 1 in 4 Forum.
-It was renamed the Mental Health Forum in 2007 and now receives over 115,000 visits to its website each month.
-Over 19,000 people with a connection to mental health have become members.
-Together, these members have demonstrated that there need to be changes in the support available to people with mental health difficulties.
+It was renamed the Mental Health Forum in 2007.
+Over 78,000 people with a connection to mental health have become members.
+Together, these members have demonstrated that there a need to change the way support is available to people with mental health difficulties.
 While the forum originally started out as an initiative of the Mental Health Foundation, today it is run by an increasing number of volunteers, approximately 50 at the last count, with our support.
-A feature of this forum is the wide range of perspectives taken, the breadth of subject areas discussed and its local, national and international focuses.
+A feature of this forum is the wide range of perspectives taken, the breadth of subject areas discussed, and its local, national, and international focuses.

 The Choice Forum

 This is a Learning Disabilities Forum which deals with issues affecting the lives of people with learning disabilities in the UK.
 It started in the year 2000 in response to research which showed that many people working with people with learning disabilities were isolated and would appreciate receiving more support in their quest to support people with learning disabilities to have more choice in their lives.
 It is run in partnership with the Foundation for People with Learning Disabilities.